Tystø

 christian@again.dk

-Product | Glass partitioning wall from waste glass and discarded wood. |
+Product | Glass partitioning wall from waste glass and discarded wood |

-Application | Indoor partitioning |
+Application | Indoor partitioning for meeting rooms, cellular offices etc. |

-Glass | Used facade glass units |
+Glass | Used insulated glass units (IGUs) and/or partitioning glass |

 Frame | Discarded pine |

-Module height | Custom |
+Module height | Project specific |

 Wall thickness | 110mm |